Entertainment News Roundup: Woman at trial says celebrity chef Mario Batali groped her at Boston bar; Disney to provide next streaming gauge after Netflix retreat and more | Entertainment

 Entertainment News Roundup: Woman at trial says celebrity chef Mario Batali groped her at Boston bar; Disney to provide next streaming gauge after Netflix retreat and more

 The 29-year-old Scot, a star of Netflix hit "Sex Education", posted two hearts plus a blue square, representing the Doctor's Tardis, a time-travelling police telephone box, on his Instagram account before the news was confirmed by the broadcaster.
-'Strange Loop' and Michael Jackson musical lead Tony nominations Musical "A Strange Loop," the story of a Black gay man and his mental struggles as an artist, landed a leading 11 Tony nominations on Monday as Broadway prepared to honor its first season following a long pandemic shutdown.
+Singapore bans controversial Kashmir film praised by India's Modi Singapore has banned a controversial Indian film about the exodus of Hindus from Muslim-majority Kashmir, citing concerns over its "potential to cause enmity between different communities".

 Following is a summary of current entertainment news briefs.